achrafsmlali/MovieApi/readme.md

             "title": "Joker"
           }
         ```
-      then Batman, Hulk and SuperMan as a title.
+      then Batman, Hulk, SuperMan and Spiderman as a title.
    2. Get request on `/movies` to get all movies.
    3. Put request on `/movies/1/` to edit the Joker movie.
 It takes
    as a Request body the movie with the update data (for example I'll edit the title):